Beau Sulser

-Beau Grayson Sulser (born May 5, 1994) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
-He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and Baltimore Orioles.
-He has also played in the KBO League for the KT Wiz.
+Beau Grayson Sulser (born May 5, 1994) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Pittsburgh Pirates and Baltimore Orioles, in the KBO League for the KT Wiz, and in the Chinese Professional Baseball League (CPBL) for the Rakuten Monkeys.

-Career
+Playing career

 Amateur career

 Sulser attended Ramona High School in Ramona, California.
 He enrolled at Dartmouth College, where he played college baseball for the Dartmouth Big Green from 2013 to 2017.
 In 2017, he was named the Ivy League's pitcher of the year.

 Pittsburgh Pirates

 The Pittsburgh Pirates drafted Sulser in the tenth round, with the 298th overall selection, of the 2017 Major League Baseball draft.
 He made his professional debut with the Low–A West Virginia Black Bears.
 In 2018, Sulser returned to West Virginia, now the Single–A Power, and registered a 5–8 record and 2.35 ERA with 63 strikeouts and 8 saves.

 Sulser spent the 2019 campaign with the Double–A Altoona Curve, compiling an 8–3 record and 2.72 ERA with 63 strikeouts across 96 innings pitched.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Sulser spent 2021 with the Triple–A Indianapolis Indians, accumulating a 7–9 record and 5.65 ERA with 102 strikeouts over 122 2/3 innings of work.

 On April 24, 2022, the Pirates promoted Sulser to the major leagues.
 He made his major league debut on April 26.
 Sulser appeared in four games for Pittsburgh, allowing four runs in 9 2/3 innings.
 He was designated for assignment on May 12.